aiven/devportal/docs/products/redis/index.rst

-Aiven for Redis™*
+Aiven for Redis®*
 =================

-What is Aiven for Redis™*?
+What is Aiven for Redis®*?
 --------------------------

-Aiven for Redis™* is a fully managed **in-memory NoSQL database**, deployable in the cloud of your choice which can help you store and access data quickly and efficiently.
+Aiven for Redis®* is a fully managed **in-memory NoSQL database**, deployable in the cloud of your choice which can help you store and access data quickly and efficiently.

 Why Redis?